resthub/resthub-spring-stack/src/documentation/gettingstarted.rst

 Getting started
 ===============

-RESThub can be used with any MVC framwork, but is designed to provide th perfect backend for `RESThub JS <http://resthub.org/javascript/>`_, a Javascript framework designed to build lightweight HTML5 applications.
+RESThub can be used with any MVC framwork, but is designed to provide the perfect backend for `RESThub JS <http://resthub.org/javascript/>`_, a Javascript framework designed to build lightweight HTML5 applications.

-We also provide a `Tapestry 5 <http://tapestry.apache.org/>`_ integration for those who prefer serverside MVC frameworks.
+We also provide a `Tapestry 5 <http://tapestry.apache.org/>`_ integration for those who prefer server-side MVC frameworks.

 .. image:: _static/blocks.png
 	:width: 848 px